HRDC-Bozeman/Data-Coordinator-Docs/README.md

 # HRDC Data Documentation Project

-This is the central location for all the most up-to-date CaseWorthy Information.
-It's still new and incomplete, but eventually this repository will contain
+This is the central location for all the most up-to-date data coordination documentation.

 - [Contribute to this documentation](Instructions/Contribute.md)